Skip to content

 Appropriate Applications

-With all three requirements met, appropriate food-contact applications include: cookie cutters (brief, one-time contact, rinsed immediately), vase or cup forms that hold food but aren't in sustained contact, single-use or disposable serving items, decorative cake toppers that don't contact the edible portion.
-Inappropriate applications: daily use plates, cups, or cutlery; containers for food storage; anything that will be machine-washed without coating; or any item in contact with hot food (most food-safe coatings break down under sustained heat).
-See our material guide for general material properties, and our safety guide for the broader safety context of 3D printing at home.
+With all three requirements met, appropriate food contact applications include the following: cookie cutters (brief, one time contact, rinsed immediately), vase or cup forms that hold food but aren't in sustained contact, single use or disposable serving items, and decorative cake toppers that don't contact the edible portion.
+Inappropriate applications: daily use plates, cups, or cutlery; containers for food storage; anything that will be machine washed without coating; or any item in contact with hot food (most food safe coatings break down under sustained heat).
+See our material guide for general material properties and our safety guide for the broader safety context of 3D printing at home.

 Leave a comment